zehuilu/Real-time-Multi-Robot-Mission-Planning-in-Cluttered-Environment/README.md

 # DrMaMP-Distributed-Real-time-Multi-agent-Mission-Planning-Algorithm
 This is DrMaMP: Distributed Real-time Multi-agent Mission Planning in Cluttered Environment.
-The paper is shown below.

-NOT UPLOADED YET
+We have already submitted our paper "DrMaMP: Distributed Real-time Multi-agent Mission Planning in Cluttered Environment" to IEEE Robotics and Automation Letters.

 This repo has been tested with: